coderefinery/workshop-intro/livestream.md

     can go back to view)
   - Please leave in view mode if you aren't actively using it

-- Use HackMD for "chat": questions in bullet points:
+- Use the Notes for "chat": questions in bullet points:
   ![View and edit modes at top](https://coderefinery.github.io/manuals/_images/hackmd--questions2.png)

 - Instructors and helpers watch and answer (by writing or on-stream).

-- **Do not include names or identifies in HackMD: it is public.**
+- **Do not include names or identifies in the Notes Doc: it is public.**

 - Please don't use the Twitch or Zoom chat for questions about the content: who can keep track?

-**Icebreaker: Please answer the icebreaker question in HackMD**
+**Icebreaker: Please answer the icebreaker question in the Notes**

 ### Where do you focus?